Browder v. Gayle

 Browder v.
 Gayle, 142 F. Supp.
-707 (1956), was a landmark federal court case that ruled that segregation on public transportation was unconstitutional.
+707 (1956), is a landmark federal court case that ruled that segregation on public transportation is unconstitutional.
 The case was heard before a three-judge panel of the United States District Court for the Middle District of Alabama on the segregation of Montgomery and Alabama state buses.
 The panel consisted of Middle District of Alabama Judge Frank Minis Johnson, Northern District of Alabama Judge Seybourn Harris Lynne, and Fifth Circuit Court of Appeals Judge Richard Rives.
 The main plaintiffs in the case were Aurelia Browder, Claudette Colvin, Susie McDonald, and Mary Louise Smith.
 Their attorney, Fred Gray, also approached Jeanetta Reese to join the suit, but intimidation by segregationists (including threatening phone calls and pressure from a senior police officer for whom she worked) caused her to withdraw.

 On June 5, 1956, the District Court ruled 2–1, with Lynne dissenting, that bus segregation is unconstitutional under the Equal Protection Clause of the 14th Amendment to the U.S. Constitution.

 The state and city appealed, and the decision was summarily affirmed by the United States Supreme Court on November 13, 1956, effectively banning segregation on public transportation federally.

 Background

 The women behind the case

-On March 2, 1955 in Montgomery, Alabama, 15-year-old Claudette Colvin became the first person to be arrested for her refusal to give up her seat to white patrons boarding the bus.
+On March 2, 1955, in Montgomery, Alabama, 15-year-old Claudette Colvin became the first person to be arrested for her refusal to give up her seat to white patrons boarding the bus.
 She was arrested on multiple charges as a result of her refusal before she was able to present her case before the U.S. District Court.
 The following month, Aurelia Browder became the second person to be arrested for refusing to give up her seat to a white patron on April 19, 1955 (note that some online sources, likely incorrectly, give this date as April 29).
-Six months later in October 1955 Mary Louise Smith and Susie McDonald were arrested for the same offense.
-Mary Louise Smith was arrested on October 21 and held in jail for two hours before being released and fined.
-There are conflicting accounts regarding the exact date of Susie McDonald's arrest in October 1955.
+Six months later, in October 1955, Mary Louise Smith and Susie McDonald were arrested for the same offense.
+Smith was arrested on October 21 and held in jail for two hours before being released and fined.
+There are conflicting accounts regarding the exact date of McDonald's October arrest.